 - Let in the sun - Allow sunlight in during the day to help heat your space naturally.

 - Insulate - Insulating your space with a rug on the floor, insulation in the ceiling, cosy throws on the couch, and curtains closed across windows at night all help keep rooms warmer.

-- Keep drafts out - Identify and block off any drafts under doors or around window seals.
+- Keep draughts out - Identify and block off any draughts under doors or around window seals.
 Keep warm air in, and cold air out!

 - REUSE HEAT!
 There are some sneaky hacks you can use to make that energy go an extra mile to keep you warm.
 Been baking?
 Leave the oven open once you've finished and let the remaining warm air help heat up the room.
 Taking a shower or having a bath?
 Don't run the bathroom fan and allow the humidity to make the air warmer.